crossplane/function-template-typescript/README.md

 ### Configuration Package

-Crossplane configuration packages install CompositeResourceDefinition and Composition manifests and install Functions and Providers as dependencies.
+Crossplane configuration packages install CompositeResourceDefinition and Composition manifests.
+The Configuration will install Function and Provider packages as dependencies.

 With the Function package created, the Configuration Package can be generated.
 We'll update the Configuration package metadata to include our function as a dependency.